 Depending on the technology you’re using, you can strain, settle, or filter the honey extracted from the combs.

-Settling honey is the simplest method, especially if you’re cleaning honey in small quantities.
-All you need to do is to pour the honey into a bucket and wait for it to settle.
+Settling honey is the simplest method, especially when cleaning honey in small quantities.
+You only need to pour the honey into a bucket and wait for it to settle.

 Grit and other heavy particles will sink to the bottom.
 On the other hand, the wax will float on the surface as it is lighter than honey.
 You can scoop off the top wax layer and start the next step.